Luxury Caribbean Cruises: What to Know and Where to go

-If you’ve daydreamed about lounging in luxury on a cruise, chances are you’ve pictured yourself in the Caribbean.
-With its iconic beaches, swaying palm trees, and crystal clear waters drenched in sunshine, the Caribbean is one of the most popular cruise destinations in the world.
+If you’ve daydreamed about going on a luxury cruise, chances are you’ve pictured yourself in the Caribbean.
+With its iconic beaches, swaying palm trees, and crystal clear waters drenched in sunshine, the Caribbean is beside the Mediterranean, one of the most popular luxury cruise destinations in the world.
 Its close proximity to several US departure ports makes the Caribbean an easy cruise destination for short and long cruises alike, and there are a wide variety of Caribbean cruises to suit all tastes.

-Here are some of our top recommendations for the best luxury cruises in the Caribbean, when to visit and what to see, and how to make sure you get the best deal on your next luxury cruise vacation.
+Here are some of our top recommendations on when to visit and what to see on your next luxury cruise vacation.

 Why Take a Luxury Cruise to the Caribbean?

-From gorgeous sun-kissed beaches caressed by turquoise waves, to vibrant rainforests sheltering ancient ruins - the Caribbean offers a little bit of everything.
+From gorgeous sun-kissed beaches caressed by turquoise waves to vibrant rainforests sheltering ancient ruins - the Caribbean offers a little bit of everything.
 Architecture enthusiasts will love getting a closer look at the colonial ports, while history buffs can channel their inner Indiana Jones exploring Mayan ruins.
-You can relax on the beach one day, swim with pigs another, and zip line through lush rainforests the next.
+You can relax on the beach one day, swim with pigs another, and zip-line through lush rainforests the next.
 Refresh yourself with French Creole cuisine, rum punch, and fresh tropical fruit - all without the hassle of multiple flights or hotels.
+There are many reasons why especially luxury cruises for couples are in the Caribbean.

-Here are a couple of our favorite reasons why your next luxury cruise should be in the Caribbean.
+Here are our top 3 reasons why your next luxury cruise should be in the Caribbean.

 1. The weather